 |Windows 10 version 1709 or later||Windows Defender AV real-time protection and cloud-delivered protection must be enabled|

-Review Network protection events in Windows Event Viewer
+Review network protection events in Windows Event Viewer

-You can review the Windows event log to see events that are created when Network protection blocks (or audits) access to a malicious IP or domain:
+You can review the Windows event log to see events that are created when network protection blocks (or audits) access to a malicious IP or domain:

-This will create a custom view that filters to only show the following events related to Network protection:
+This will create a custom view that filters to only show the following events related to network protection:

-Event ID Description 5007 Event when settings are changed 1125 Event when Network protection fires in Audit-mode 1126 Event when Network protection fires in Block-mode
+Event ID Description 5007 Event when settings are changed 1125 Event when network protection fires in audit mode 1126 Event when network protection fires in block mode

-|Evaluate Network protection||Undertake a quick scenario that demonstrate how the feature works, and what events would typically be created.|
+|Evaluate network protection||Undertake a quick scenario that demonstrate how the feature works, and what events would typically be created.|

-|Enable Network protection||Use Group Policy, PowerShell, or MDM CSPs to enable and manage the Network protection feature in your network.|
+|Enable network protection||Use Group Policy, PowerShell, or MDM CSPs to enable and manage network protection in your network.|